square/okhttp/README.md

 Snapshot builds are [available][snap].
 [R8 and ProGuard][r8_proguard] rules are available.

-Also, we have a [bill of materials (BOM)][bom] available to help you keep OkHttp artifacts up to date and be sure about versions compatibility.
+Also, we have a [bill of materials (BOM)][bom] available to help you keep OkHttp artifacts up to date and be sure about version compatibility.

 ```kotlin
     dependencies {